 (School of Public Policy, Russian Academy of national Economy and Public Affairs under the President)

-(Executive Vice President, Russian Union of Industrialists and Entrepreneurs) See Presentation
+(Executive Vice President, Russian Union of Industrialists and Entrepreneurs)

 (Head, Center for Foreign Trade Policy and European Integration, Federal Ministry of Economy, Family and Youth)

-(Head of the Economic Expert Group, Deputy Head of the Public Council at the Ministry of Finance of the Russian Federation) See Presentation
+(Head of the Economic Expert Group, Deputy Head of the Public Council at the Ministry of Finance of the Russian Federation)

-(President, Partnership “New Economic Growth”) See Presentation
+(President, Partnership “New Economic Growth”)

 (Professor at the Faculty of Social Sciences, School of Political Science HSE)

 (Research Economist, Austrian National Bank).
-See Presentation

 (EU Commissioner for Neighborhood Policy and Enlargement Negotiations)